The museums of the Regole

 Some paintings exhibited in Modern Art Museum Mario Rimoldi

-Rimoldi's life was undoubtedly very full, if you want to learn more about him you could read the wikipedia page dedicated to him, but consider that it's in italian.
+Rimoldi's life was undoubtedly very full.
+If you want to learn more about him, you could read the Wikipedia page dedicated to him, but consider that it's in Italian.

 Palaeontological Museum "Rinaldo Zardini"

-The paleontological museum "Rinaldo Zardini" was founded in 1974 thanks to a donation by Rinaldo Zardini, who wanted to spread the geology and paleontology culture of the Ampezzo Dolomites to everyone.
+The Paleontological Museum "Rinaldo Zardini" was founded in 1974 thanks to a donation by Rinaldo Zardini, who wanted to spread the geology and paleontology culture of the Ampezzo Dolomites to everyone.

 The rooms of the Paleontological Museum Rinaldo Zardini of Cortina